djsudduth/keep-it-markdown/EXAMPLES.md

   -m  Move any exported Keep notes to Archive
   -w  Convert pre-formatted markdown note-to-note links to wikilinks
   -q  Execute exporting or importing in silent mode - output to kim.log -i  Import notes from markdown files WARNING - EXPERIMENTAL!!
-  -cd, --cd TEXT  Export notes before or after the create date - < or >|YYYY-MM-DD
+  -lb TEXT  Comma delimited labels for import - for use with only with (-i) flag -cd TEXT  Export notes before or after the create date - < or > YYYY-MM-DD
-  -ed, --ed TEXT  Export notes before or after the edit date - < or >|YYYY-MM-DD
+  -ed TEXT  Export notes before or after the edit date - < or > YYYY-MM-DD
-  -b, --search-term TEXT  Run in batch mode with a specific Keep search term
+  -b  --search-term TEXT  Run in batch mode with a specific Keep search term
-  -t, --master-token TEXT  Log in using master keep token --help Show this message and exit.
+  -t  --master-token TEXT  Log in using master keep token --help Show this message and exit.
 ```